GMPavanLab/SwarmCGM/README.md

 These values can be even further decreased for the purpose of testing the consistency of your own input configuration files for a specific optimization run.

 As the input of SwarmCG requires a preliminary CG mapping choice (*i.e.* defining the positions and types of the CG beads, bonds and angles used for building the molecular models which parameters will be optimized), several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
-To this end, SwarmCG makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.
+To this end, SwarmCG makes use of [YAML](yaml.org) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.

-Please refer to [the demo YAML config file](https://github.com/GMPavanLab/SwarmCGM/tree/main/minimalistic_demo.yaml) for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
+Please refer to [the demo YAML config file](github.com/GMPavanLab/SwarmCGM/tree/main/minimalistic_demo.yaml) for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
 These parameters can also be related to the content and explanations provided in the paper.

 # Citation

-The testing of this modified version of SwarmCG, for building lipid models at different resolutions, is [published in JCP](https://aip.scitation.org/doi/abs/10.1063/5.0079044).
+The testing of this modified version of SwarmCG, for building lipid models at different resolutions, is [published in JCP](aip.scitation.org/doi/abs/10.1063/5.0079044) and a [preprint version is available on ArXiv](arxiv.org/abs/2107.01012).

-The preprint version is available [on ArXiv](arxiv.org/abs/2107.01012).
+Further experiments in the context of the refinement of the Martini 3 lipid models, are soon to be published in JCIM and a [preprint version is available on ChemRxiv](chemrxiv.org/engage/chemrxiv/article-details/642e9c97736114c96301544d).